TFerrarah/PySound-Drive/README.md

 </details>

 <!-- GETTING STARTED -->
-## Getting Started
+# Getting Started

+## Prerequisites

+To get Vibe Drive up and running you'll need:
+- A computer;
+- An OBD-II compatible car (All cars from 1996 onwards should be compatible) / Assetto Corsa / Assetto Corsa Competizione;
+- (Only for OBD-II) A working OBD-II adapter (e.g. Bluetooth ELM327 works just fine) and its drivers (when needed)
+- A song split in 4 different tracks (You can do so with the <a href="https://github.com/fabiogra/moseca">Moseca</a> free tool)

-Make sure to have these programs installed:
+Also make sure to have these programs installed:
 - Python 3
 - ffplay
 - zmqsend

-## Prerequisites

 <details>
-  <summary>Installing Python3, ffmpeg, ffmpeg-tools</summary>
+  <summary>If you don't have these programs installed...</summary>
   Vibe Drive requires these programs to be installed and working: **Python**, **ffplay**, **zmqsend**

   ### Installing Python